 In the office, temperature disputes can be a difficult situation to manage, especially as it all relies on personal preference.
 The official government guidelines suggest that while there are no general rules for precise temperature, they do advise that the temperature needs to be ‘reasonable’.

-Research has shown that office workers feel less productive when they feel too hot or too cold and this can even contribute to more errors within their work.
+Research has shown that office workers feel less productive when they feel too hot or too cold and this can even contribute to more errors in their work.
 Not to mention, arguing with colleagues can create an unhappy atmosphere and negatively affect workplace morale.

 Getting hot under the collar or feel like you’ve got cold feet?
 Here are our top tips for staying comfortable in the office: